 IMPORTANT!
 If you plan to use peer-to-peer replication, there are additional requirements for keys.
-For more information, see Configure replication to maintain multiple peer databases in the SharePlex Administration Guide.
+For more information, see the Configure Replication to Maintain Multiple Peer Databases section in the SharePlex Administration Guide.

 Indexes

 The correct use of indexes is important in a replication environment.
 An index maintains the integrity of the target data.